rawitat/gtypist_lessons/programming_quotes.typ

  :highly sophisticated information processing.

 *:PHIL_17
-I:Jaron Lanier, "Who Owns the Future?"
+I:[17] Jaron Lanier, "Who Owns the Future?"
 S:The reason Maxwell's Demon cannot exist is that it does take resources to perform :an act of discrimination.
 We imagine computation is free, but it never is.
-The very :act of choosing which particle is cold or hot itself becomes an energy drain and a :source of waste heat.
+The :very act of choosing which particle is cold or hot itself becomes an energy drain :and a source of waste heat.
 The principle is also known as "no free lunch".
  :
- :We do our best to implement Maxwell's Demon whenever we manipulate reality with our :technologies, but we can never do so perfectly; we certainly can't get ahead of the :game, which is known as entropy.
-All the air conditioners in a city emit heat that :makes the city hotter overall.
-While you can implement what seems to be a Maxwell's :Demon if you don't look too far or too closely, in the big picture you always lose more :than you gain.
+ :We do our best to implement Maxwell's Demon whenever we manipulate reality with :our technologies, but we can never do so perfectly; we certainly can't get ahead :of the game, which is known as entropy.
+All the air conditioners in a city emit :heat that makes the city hotter overall.
+While you can implement what seems to be :a Maxwell's Demon if you don't look too far or too closely, in the big picture you :always lose more than you gain.
  :
- :Every bit in computer is a wannabe Maxwell's Demon, separting the state of "one" from :the state of "zero" for a while, at a cost.
-A computer on a network can also act like :a wannabe demon if it tries to sort data from networked people into one or the other :side of some imaginary door, while pretending there is no cost or risk involved.
+ :Every bit in computer is a wannabe Maxwell's Demon, separting the state of "one" :from the state of "zero" for a while, at a cost.
+A computer on a network can also :act like a wannabe demon if it tries to sort data from networked people into one :or the other side of some imaginary door, while pretending there is no cost or :risk involved.

 *:PHIL_18
-I:Geoffrey Hinton
+I:[18] Geoffrey Hinton
-S:I have always been convinced that the only way to get artificial intelligence to work :is to do computation in a way similar to the human brain.
-That is the goal I have :been pursuing.
-We are making progress, though we still have lots to learn about how :the brain actually works.
+S:I have always been convinced that the only way to get artificial intelligence to :work is to do computation in a way similar to the human brain.
+That is the goal :I have been pursuing.
+We are making progress, though we still have lots to learn :about how the brain actually works.

 *:PHIL_19
-I:Howard Aiken
+I:[19] Howard Aiken
 S:The desire to economize time and mental effort in arithmetical computations, and to :eliminate human liability to error is probably as old as the science of arithmetic :itself.

 *:PHIL_20
-I:Rudy Rucker
+I:[20] Rudy Rucker
 S:A computation is a process that obeys finitely describable rules.

 *:PHIL_21
-I:Stephen Hawking
+I:[21] Stephen Hawking
 S:There is no physical law precluding particles from being organised in ways that :perform even more advanced computations than the arrangements of particles in :human brain.

 *:PHIL_22
-I:Roger Penrose
+I:[22] Roger Penrose
 S:If you come from mathematics, as I do, you realize that there are many problems, :even classical problems, which cannot be solved by computation alone.

 *:PHIL_23
-I:Martin Rees
+I:[23] Martin Rees
 S:Some things, like the orbits of the planets, can be calculated far into the future.
  :But that's atypical.
 In most contexts, there is a limit.
-Even the most fine-grained :computation can only forecast British weather a few days ahead.
-There are limits to :what can ever be learned about the future, however powerful computers become.
+Even the most fine- :grained computation can only forecast British weather a few days ahead.
+There are :limits to what can ever be learned about the future, however powerful computers :become.

 *:PHIL_24
-I:Orison Swett Marden
+I:[24] Orison Swett Marden
 S:The achievements of willpower are almost beyond computation.
-Scarcely anything seems :impossible to the man who can will strongly enough and long enough.
+Scarcely anything :seems impossible to the man who can will strongly enough and long enough.

 *:PHIL_25
-I:Seth Lloyd
+I:[25] Seth Lloyd
 S:One of the things that I've been doing recently in my scientific research is to ask
  :this question: Is the universe actually capable of performing things like digital :computations?

 *:PHIL_26
-I:Seth Lloyd
+I:[26] Seth Lloyd
-S:All physical systems can be thought of as registering and processing information, :and how one wishes to define computation will determine your view of what computation :consists of.
+S:All physical systems can be thought of as registering and processing information, :and how one wishes to define computation will determine your view of what :computation consists of.

 *:PHIL_27
-I:Rudy Rucker
+I:[27] Rudy Rucker
 S:Lately I've been working to convince myself that everything is a computation.

 *:PHIL_28
-I:Rudy Rucker
+I:[28] Rudy Rucker
-S:If you think of your life as a kind of computation, it's quite abundantly clear that :there's not going to be a final answer and there won't be anything particularly :wonderful about having the computation halt!
+S:If you think of your life as a kind of computation, it's quite abundantly clear :that there's not going to be a final answer and there won't be anything :particularly wonderful about having the computation halt!

 *:PHIL_29
-I:Rudy Rucker
+I:[29] Rudy Rucker
 S:If we suppose that many natural phenomena are in effect computations, the study of :computer science can tell us about the kinds of natural phenomena that can occur.

 *:PHIL_30
-I:David Deutsch
+I:[30] David Deutsch
 S:To me quantum computation is a new and deeper and better way to understand the laws :of physics, and hence understanding physical reality as a whole.

 *:PHIL_31
-I:Steven Pinker
+I:[31] Steven Pinker
 S:I spent 20 years doing research on regular and irregular verbs, not because I'm an :obsessive language lover but because it seemed to me that tey tapped into a :fundamental distinction in language processing, indeed in cognitive processing, :between memory lookup and rule-driven computation.

 *:PHIL_32
-I:Edsger Dijkstra
+I:[32] Edsger Dijkstra
 S:Computer science is no more about computers than astronomy is about telescopes.

 *:PHIL_33
-I:Isaac Newton
+I:[33] Isaac Newton
 S:Truth is ever to be found in the simplicity, and not in the multiplicity and :confusion of things.

 *:PHIL_34
-I:John A. Van de Walle
+I:[34] John A. Van de Walle
 S:Mathematics is much more than computation with pencil and a paper and getting :answers to routine exercises.
 In fact, it can easily be argued that computation, :such as doing long division, is not mathematics at all.
 Calculators can do the :same thing and calculators can only calculate they cannot do mathematics.

 *:PHIL_35
-I:L. Ron Hubbard
+I:[35] L. Ron Hubbard
 S:Imagination is actually a form of computation.
 Imagination gives calculated and :instinctive solutions for the future.

 *:PHIL_36
-I:Leonard Adleman
+I:[36] Leonard Adleman
 S:Biology and computer science - life and computation - are related.
 I am confident :that at their interface great discoveries await those who seek them.

 *:PHIL_37
-I:Seth Lloyd
+I:[37] Seth Lloyd
 S:We couldn't build quantum computers unless the universe were quantum and computing.
  :We can build such machines because the universe is storing and processing :information in the quantum realm.
 When we build quantum computers, we're hijacking